View analysis history

 4. Click View details.

-For successful tool runs, the analysis details open on the Results tab.
-For tool runs that failed or were canceled, the analysis details open on the Messages tab.
+For successful analysis runs, the analysis details open on the Results tab.
+For runs that failed or were canceled, the analysis details open on the Messages tab.

 5. Click the Results tab.